Meet our 2018 judging panel

 Michael Broad has been president of the Shipping Federation of Canada since 2004.
-The statutory Shipping Federation of Canada acts as the pre-eminent voice of shipowners, operators and agents involved in Canada’s world trade.
-Its main areas of activity are advocacy, education, information and operations.
+The Shipping Federation of Canada acts as the pre-eminent voice of shipowners, operators and agents involved in Canada’s world trade.
+Its main areas of activity are advocacy, education, compliance, information and operational assistance and the organization maintains offices in Montreal and Vancouver.
 Prior to that position, Michael was president of B & K Shipping Agency Ltd., a maritime agency with offices in Toronto & Montreal.
-He is a board member of several community organisations, including Mariners House of Montreal.
+He is a board member of several community and industry organisations, including Mariners House of Montreal.

 Senior Advisor in Technology for Development, Organization of American States (OAS)

 For close to 30 years, Jorge Duran has worked with the governments and private sector of the Americas in the design and implementation of development projects in Latin America and the Caribbean.
 Since 2003 Mr. Duran has served at the Organization of American States (OAS) as Senior Advisor in Technology for Development, Senior Manager for Municipal Development and Capacity Building, in 2012 as Chief of the Office of Science, Technology and Innovation and, since 2013, as Chief of the Secretariat of the Inter-American Committee on Ports (CIP) of the Executive Secretariat for Integral Development (SEDI).

 Previously, Mr. Duran was Director of Regional Cooperation (1995-2000) and then Vice-President of International Affairs (2000-2002) at the Latin American Institute of Educational Communication (ILCE) in Mexico City.
 Other positions include Advisor in Science and Technology Policy for the Presidency of Mexico (1990-1992) and Special Assistant to the Mexican Ambassador at the U.N.
 (1994).